tylerbouknight/unPairasight/README.md

 ## TODO List

-Your input and contributions can help UnPairasight become even more robust and user-friendly.
-Here's what's on the horizon:
+We have big plans for unPairasight, and your contributions can accelerate its evolution.
+Here's a glimpse of the roadmap:

 ### Minor Changes

-- **UI/UX Enhancements**: Upgrade modals for a clearer, more aesthetic user interaction.
+- **UI/UX Enhancements**: Make modals and user interfaces more intuitive and aesthetically pleasing.

-- **Password Security**: Introduce character count, special character requirements, and match/confirm password functionalities for enhanced security.
+- **Password Security**: Elevate password requirements with character count, special characters, and a match/confirm mechanism.

+- **Undo Trap**: Address the Ctrl+Z loophole that allows users to revert encrypted text in an open file.

+- **Panic Button**: Add a quick "Encrypt Now" button to the Obsidian ribbon bar for immediate vault encryption.
 ### Major Changes

-- **Encryption Flexibility**: Introduce a setting to allow users to select their preferred encryption algorithm.
+- **Encryption Flexibility**: Allow users to select from multiple encryption algorithms, making the plugin adaptable to specific security needs.

-- **Two-Factor Authentication**: Evaluate and potentially implement 2FA for added security layers.
+- **Two-Factor Authentication**: Investigate the feasibility of integrating 2FA as an additional layer of security.

+- **Timed Auto-Lock**: Implement a feature to automatically lock the vault after a user-defined period of inactivity.

+- **Selective Decryption**: Add the capability to decrypt specific files or folders within the vault, based on user-defined criteria.

+- **Backup and Restore**: Develop a system for users to conveniently back up and restore their encrypted vaults.

+- **Audit Logs**: Introduce logging to monitor encryption and decryption activities, useful for both troubleshooting and security assessments.

+- **Plugin Compatibility**: Ensure unPairasight works seamlessly with other popular Obsidian plugins.

 ---